Maya Kannadi: Plot

-Kumar (Cheran) is a young man who comes from Thiruvannamalai to Chennai with dreams and hopes about the future.
+Kumar is a young man who comes from Thiruvannamalai to Chennai with dreams and hopes about the future.
 He gets a job in a men's beauty parlor in Chennai.
 Every day, he observes and learns more about life in the city.
 He starts to dream and build castles in the air.

-Maheswari (Navya Nair) works in another beauty parlor and also has desires of her own.
+Maheswari works in another beauty parlor and also has desires of her own.
 The rest of the story is about what happens to these two people.
 This three hour-long film has similar themes compared to Cheran's previous films.
-The key message in this movie is that each person's life is in his or her own hands.
+The key message in this film is that each person's life is in his or her own hands.